libbitcoin/libbitcoin-system/doc/sphinx/fullnode.rst

 ========================

-Before bitcoin transactions make it into a block, they go into a transaction memory pool.
-This class encapsulates that functionality performing the neccessary validation of a transaction before accepting it into its internal buffer.
+Before bitcoin transactions make it into a block, they go into a transaction memory pool. :class:`transaction_pool` encapsulates that functionality performing the neccessary validation of a transaction before accepting it into its internal buffer.

-The interface has been deliberately kept simple to minimise overhead.
-This class attempts no tracking of inputs or spends and only provides a store/fetch paradigm.
-Tracking must be performed externally and make use of :func:`transaction_pool::store`'s ``handle_store`` and ``handle_confirm`` to manage changes in the state of memory pool transactions.
 ::

     threadpool pool(1);